cryptolok/EPMG/README.md

 ##### Notes

-Password managers are insecure and hardly unusable, just like passwords themself.
+Password managers are insecure and hardly usable, just like passwords themself.

 This solution isn't a proposition to change something and the idea is pretty old, but it can still be used for "special" purposes or just by paranoids/cypherpunks.